What’s in your retirement account?

 A life settlement is defined as the sale of an existing life insurance policy for more than its cash surrender value, but less than its net death benefit.
 Once the sale is complete, ownership of the policy is transferred to a third party intermediary (Abacus) who is responsible for all future premium payments and will collect the death benefit when the policy matures.
 A life settlement is not a loan.
 It is a one time transfer of money from an institutional investment fund to the insured in exchange for policy ownership.
 Once the cash is transferred, it belongs entirely to the policyholder.
 You will never be expected to pay back any portion of your policy.

-Retirement doesn’t have to be a far-fetched goal.
+Retirement doesn’t have to be a far-fetched goal, even if you’re planning for retirement without savings.
 For more information on life settlements, please visit our comprehensive Learning Center or Contact Us and one of our life settlement professionals will be more than happy to assist you over the phone or via e-mail.